obruck/hematoscope/_members/joonas-palosuo.md

   #twitter: oscarbruck
 ---

-Joonas (BSc) is studying Human-Computer Interaction at the Department of Communication and Information Sciences, Aalto University.
-Joonas is the lead designer and programmer of the Hematoscope application.
-Currently, he is working on studying the user experience and making the software as accessible and intuitive to use as possible.
+Joonas has a M.Sc.
+(Tech.) from Human-Computer Interaction at the Department of Computer, Communication and Information Sciences in Aalto University.
+Joonas is the lead architect, developer and designer of the Hematoscope application.
+With interest in modern web applications with great user experience, he thrives on making the software as performant, robust, intuitive and accessible as possible.